Key Takeaways

 Note:

-There are annual caps for penalties.
-Always check IRS instructions for details.
+- There are annual caps for penalties.
+Always check the latest IRS instructions for details.

-If you paper-file when e-filing is required, that’s a separate failure-to-file-correctly issue (often counted as not filed).
-It could mean another $330 penalty per form for 2025 and $340 for 2026.
+- If you paper-file when eFiling is required, unless a waiver applies, that’s a separate failure-to-file-correctly issue (often counted as not filed).

 Avoid 1099 Penalties in 5 Easy Steps